-- Heat ¼ cup oil in a heavy-bottomed pan, medium temperature.
-Add shallots, eggplant, peppers, sliced chili and a good sprinkle of salt.
+- Heat oil in a heavy-bottomed pan, medium temperature.
+Add shallots, eggplant, peppers, sliced chilli and a good sprinkle of salt.
 Cook for 15 minutes until the vegetables have softened considerably.

-- Add garlic, sweet paprika powder and dried chili flakes, cook a few minutes.
+- Add garlic, sweet paprika powder and dried chilli flakes, cook a few minutes.

-- Add chopped tomatoes, sea salt, coconut sugar, liberal amounts of black pepper and remaining tablespoon of olive oil.
+- Add chopped tomatoes, sea salt, coconut sugar, and liberal amounts of black pepper.
 Cook a further 10 minutes, stirring frequently, until the juices have evaporated off and the mixture has thickened.